- Majors and Minors

 First-Year Seminars are courses limited to 18 students, providing an excellent chance to engage faculty on a more personal basis and to fulfill at least one of your LSA requirements.

 First-Year Seminars span the first-year writing requirement, humanities, natural sciences, social sciences, and interdisciplinary distribution.

-For a sampling of First-Year Seminars, view our LSA fall 2021 guide to First Year Seminars and Liberal Arts Exploration.
+For a sampling of First-Year Seminars, view our LSA fall 2022 guide to First-Year Seminars.